 If you don’t stretch them, you’re guitar will continually go flat immediately after you tune it, and it’ll continue to do so for hours, especially when you bend a string.
 It can be maddening if you don’t understand what’s going on and why.

-You can stretch your guitar strings by hand or, if you have to stretcha lot of strings on a daily basis like me, you can use a tool like the “String Stretcha” pictured on the right.
+You can stretch your guitar strings by hand or, if you have to stretch a lot of strings on a daily basis like me, you can use a tool like the “String Stretcha” pictured here.

 3. Turning the tuning pegs the wrong direction